lubiah/kudadamold/src/routes/blog/_blog/setup-sapper-cpanel-and-deployhq/index.md

 description: How to set up your sapper website with cpanel and auto deploying it with deployhq from your git repository
 category: Tips and Tricks
 image: https://kudadam.sirv.com/blog/setup_sapper_cpanel_and_deployhq/hero.jpg
+excerpt: Learn how to use DeployHQ to automatically deploy your Svelte website when you push to github
 keywords:
   - deployhq
   - cpanel